What are the admissions criteria?

 Yes, if you want to.
 Each course is limited to a maximum of 60 people.
 This allows you to build relationships with your fellow students on a dedicated Slack channel, and collaborate on projects and study time.

 Most likely.
 The Professional Diploma in UX Design is jointly awarded by the UX Design Institute and Glasgow Caledonian University, a top UK university.
 It is a Level 8 qualification on the Scottish Credit and Qualifications Framework, and a Level 5 on the European Qualification Framework.
 For your country, there will be an equivalent qualification in the relevant educational system.
-For more details, please review the Certification Equivalents Table.
+For more details, please review the Level and credit equivalents.